isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 <p style="text-align:justify">All future announcements from the school will be made via Parents Gateway.

-**2.**     **Provide Additional Information for Form Teachers**
+<b>2.
+Provide Additional Information for Form Teachers</b>

-<p style="text-align:justify">Please help your child’s Form Teacher to have a better understanding of your child by providing additional information about your child via this [link](https://go.gov.sg/cps-pupilprofile).
+<p style="text-align:justify">Please help your child’s Form Teacher to have a better understanding of your child by providing additional information about your child via this <a href="https://go.gov.sg/cps-pupilprofile">link</a>.

-**3.**     **Apply for GIRO**
+<b>3.
+Apply for GIRO</b>

 <p style="text-align:justify">GIRO is a convenient, paperless, and cashless payment method to make hassle-free payments for your child’s school fees and standard miscellaneous fees.

-<p style="text-align:justify">Parents/guardians will be able to apply for GIRO online for payment of school fees and charges from **5 Dec 2022**.
+<p style="text-align:justify">Parents/guardians will be able to apply for GIRO online for payment of school fees and charges from <b>5 Dec 2022</b>.
 The link will be available through Parents Gateway (PG) app.
 Parents will have up till 15 January 2023 to sign up for GIRO for the first deduction in Feb 2023.

 <p style="text-align:justify">This new digital service is available to account holders from BOC, DBS/POSB, MAY, OCBC, SCB, HSBC and UOB for a start.